BRITAIN AND NORWAY NOW CONNECTED BY GREEN WIRE "AS THICK AS A WELSHMAN'S COCK"

 The UK's National Grid, which operates the interconnector in a joint venture with Norway's Statnett system operator, said in a statement that once at full capacity, the North Sea Link should provide enough clean electricity to power 1.4 million homes.

 When wind generation in the UK will be high but energy demand low, extra renewable power will be exported from the UK to Norway and conserve water in Norway's reservoirs, according to the statement.
-However, when demand is high in the UK but wind generation is low, hydropower from Norway will be imported
+However, when demand is high in the UK but wind generation is low, hydropower from Norway will be imported.

 National Grid, btw, is not a national entity as its name disingenuously suggests.
-It is in fact a private company that is
+It is in fact a private company that is owned mainly by other private companies, most of them foreign.

 Here are the top ten shareholders:

-statement on the company's site said the project cost 1.6 billion Euros (£1.37 billion).
+A statement on the company's site said the project cost 1.6 billion Euros (£1.37 billion).

 It is not known how much in government grants or tax breaks they got, although I would guess the amount would be pretty high, simply based on the all the "green" signalling that is being done with this project.